Finding Theme Communities from Database Networks: Experiments

-\textbf{Brightkite (BK)} The Brightkite dataset is a public check-in dataset produced by the location-based social networking website \url{BrightKite.com}~\cite{BKGW_data}.
-It includes a friendship network of 58,228 users and 4,491,143 user check-ins that contain the check-in time and location.
-We construct a database network using this data set by taking the user friendship network as the network of the database network.
-Moreover, to create the vertex database for a user, we treat each check-in location as an item, and cut the check-in history of a user into periods of 2 days.
-The set of check-in locations within a period is transformed into a transaction.
-A theme community in this database network represents a group of friends who frequently visit the same set of places.
+The \textbf{Brightkite (BK)} data set is a public check-in data set produced by the location-based social networking website \url{BrightKite.com}~\cite{BKGW_data}.
+It includes a friendship network of 58,228 users and 4,491,143 user check-ins; every user check-in contains the check-in time and location.
+We construct a DBN using this data set by taking the user friendship network as the network of the DBN.
+To create the vertex database for a user, we treat each check-in location as an item, and cut the check-in history of a user into periods of 2 days.
+The set of check-in locations within a period is a transaction.
+A theme community in this DBN is a group of friends who frequently visit the same set of places.

-\textbf{Gowalla (GW)} The Gowalla dataset is a public dataset produced by the location-based social networking website \url{Gowalla.com}~\cite{BKGW_data}.
+The \textbf{Gowalla (GW)} data set is a public data set produced by the location-based social networking website \url{Gowalla.com}~\cite{BKGW_data}.
 It includes a friendship network of 196,591 users and 6,442,890 user check-ins that contain the check-in time and location.
-We transform this dataset into a database network in the same way as BK.
+We transform this data set into a DBN in the same way as BK.

-\textbf{AMINER} The AMINER dataset is built from the Citation network v2 (CNV2) dataset~\cite{Aminer_data}.
+The \textbf{AMINER} data set is built from the Citation network v2 (CNV2) data set~\cite{Aminer_data}.
 CNV2 contains 1,397,240 papers.
-We transform it into a database network in the following two steps.
+We transform it into a DBN in the following two steps.
 First, we treat each author as a vertex and build an edge between a pair of authors who co-author at least one paper.
-Second, to build the vertex database for an author, we treat each keyword in the abstract of a paper as an item, and all the keywords in the abstract of a paper is turned into a transaction.
-An author vertex is associated with a transaction database of all papers the author publishes.
-In this database network, a theme community represents a group of authors who collaborate closely and share the same research interest that is described by the same set of keywords.
+Second, to build the vertex database for an author, we treat each keyword in the abstract of a paper as an item, and all the keywords in the abstract of a paper are turned into a transaction.
+An author vertex is associated with a vertex database of all papers the author publishes.
+In this DBN, a theme community represents a group of authors who collaborate closely and share the same research interest that is described by the same set of keywords.